 The Low-Income/Affordability PIM targets and advances cost-savings per N.C.
 Gen. Stat. §62-133.16(a)(8), as well as reduces low-income energy burdens per N.C.
 Gen. Stat. §62-133.16(d)(2)d., encourages EE per N.C.
 Gen. Stat. §62-133.16(d)(2)e., and encourages carbon reductions per N.C.
 Gen. Stat. §62-133.16(d)(2)f.
-As of February 2020, approximately 29% of DEC and DEP's residential customers qualify as low-income, with a household income of 200% of the federal poverty guidelines.8 This PIM advances the listed policy goals by providing the Company with an incentive to promote voluntary contributions to the Share the Light Fund, which are used to assist customers who are struggling to pay their electric bills, and also provides shareholder funds dedicated to make health and safety repairs to remedy issues that currently disqualify a significant number of low-income customers from program participation.
-9 A need for health and safety repairs may also disqualify customers from participating in DEC's Residential Neighborhood Energy Saver Energy Efficiency program and would also disqualify customers from participating in DEC's Residential Income-Qualified Energy Efficiency and Weatherization Assistance for Individuals program.
-The shareholder contribution to health and safety funds to be provided by this PIM will help to complete the non-EE-related work necessary to qualify otherwise ineligible homes for EE savings, which will provide a more permanent, or at least longterm benefit, to low-income customers and reduce low-income energy burdens.
+As of February 2020, approximately 29% of DEP and DEC's residential customers qualify as low-income, with a household income of 200% of the federal poverty guidelines.
+This PIM advances the listed policy goals by providing the Company with an incentive to promote voluntary contributions to the Share the Light Fund, which are used to assist customers who are struggling to pay their electric bills, and also provides shareholder funds dedicated to make health and safety repairs to remedy issues that currently disqualify a significant number of low-income customers from program participation.
+A need for health and safety repairs may also disqualify customers from participating in DEP's Residential Neighborhood Energy Saver Energy Efficiency program and would also disqualify customers from participating in DEP's pending Residential Income-Qualified Energy Efficiency and Weatherization Assistance for Individuals program, if approved by the Commission in Docket No. E-2, Sub 1299.
+The shareholder contribution to health and safety funds to be provided by this PIM will help to complete the non-EE-related work necessary to qualify otherwise ineligible homes for EE savings, which will provide a more permanent, or at least long-term benefit, to low-income customers and reduce low-income energy burdens.
 The dire need for additional health and safety repair funds is discussed at length in the Final Report and Recommendations of The North Carolina Low-Income Affordability Collaborative filed August 12, 2022 in Docket Nos.
-E-7, Subs
+E-7, Subs 1213, 1214 and 1187 and E-2, Subs 1219 and 1193.
+The health and safety repairs to be funded by this proposed PIM will enable more energy efficient low-income residences, which will also lower carbon emissions.
+Support for low-income/affordability as a priority policy goal, and as an area for a PIM, was expressed by several participants in the Company's PIM stakeholder sessions, as well as by the NERP PBR Working Group.

-&lt;sup>8 Final Report and Recommendations of The North Carolina Low-Income Affordability Collaborative filed August 12, 2022 in Docket Nos.
+6 Final Report and Recommendations of The North Carolina Low-Income Affordability Collaborative filed August 12, 2022 in Docket Nos.
 E-7, Subs 1213, 1214 and 1187 and E-2, Subs 1219 and 1193 ("LIAC Final Report and Recommendations") at p.
+9.

-9. LIAC Final Report and Recommendations at p.
+7 LIAC Final Report and Recommendations at p.
 29, and Appendix G - LIAC, LIAC Proposals at p.
 13.